kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/timestamp-dependence.md

 ## Timestamp Dependence

+**NOTE: This vulnerability no longer affects Ethereum mainnet as of the Proof of Stake merge.
+[Read more](https://ethereum.stackexchange.com/a/140818)**

-The timestamp of a block, accessed by `now` or `block.timestamp` can be manipulated by a miner.
+The timestamp of a block, accessed by `block.timestamp` or alias `now` can be manipulated by a miner.
 There are three considerations you should take into account when using a timestamp to execute a contract function.

 ### Timestamp Manipulation